 The Ceramext™ technology includes US Patent Nos.: 7,704,907, 8,216, 955, and 8,901,023 titled "Synthesized Hybrid Rock Composition, Method, and Article Formed by the Method"; US Pat.
 No. 6,547,550 "Apparatus for Hot Vacuum Extrusion of Ceramics", and US Pat.
 No. 9,102,569, "Process for Hot-Forging Synthetic Ceramic."
 Ceramext holds related patents in Canada, Mexico, South Africa, China, and Australia.

-Having developed its hot-forging methods Ceramext™ technology can transform even low-cost waste materials into advanced impermeable high strength patented ceramic compositions.
-Some new ceramic compositions are derived from such waste material as reservoir sediments, mine tailings, quarry fines, biomass ash, incinerator ash, and coal fly ash.
+Having developed its hot-forging methods Ceramext™ technology can transform even low cost waste materials into advanced impermeable high strength patented ceramic compositions.
+Some new ceramic compositions are derived from such waste material as mine tailings, reservoir sediments, quarry fines, biomass ash, and coal fly ash.
 This technology can produce high quality ceramic products suitable for marketing at competitive prices.
-Waste materials can be recycled using this technology to produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, and other ceramic products.
+Waste materials can be recycled using this technology to produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, countertops, and other ceramic products.

 Commercial ceramics can be manufactured with this technology from about 90% of the rocks within the earth's crust, while the other 10% can be blended as well.
 Ceramic products made with this technology can contain up to 100% recycled content (for example, with no binders added) and provide an opportunity for highly sustainable manufacturing in the ceramics industry.
 Every year, in the U.S. alone, hundreds of millions of tons of usable waste are disposed of in landfills.
 The U.S. has consumed about 3 billion square feet of tile per year, of which about 80% is imported.
 Several thousand square feet of high-quality ceramic tile have been produced successfully in pilot plants using Ceramext™ technology and installed in commercial and residential buildings with superior results.